 Working vertically maybe was not just a creative idea, it probably also was a practical necessity because of the smallness of the plot.

-Most of these colums have weather-vanes on top, constructed -mostly on winterdays- by re-employing thrown away materials.
+Most columns have weather-vanes on top, constructed -mostly on winter days- by re-employing discarded materials.

-Litnianski liked to meet people who came to visit his creation and he often told proudly that he had designed its layout all by himself.
+Litnianski liked to meet people who came to visit his creation and he often told proudly that he had devised its layout entirely himself.

 House and garden are on sale

-A local newspaper has reported in june 2009 that the inheritors have decided to put the house on sale.
-They prefer that someone who (or some organisation that) is interested in maintaining the site, will react and will make a good offer.
-In august 2013 another regional newspaper has reported, that the site is still on sale; the vegetation is gradually overgrowing the creations and the art environment is in danger to fall into ruins.
+A regional newspaper reported in june 2009 that the house was put on sale by the inheritors, who hoped -in vain as later would prove- that someone or some organisation would show interest in maintaining the site.
+In august 2013 another regional newspaper reported that the site was still on sale.
+One could see that the vegetation gradually was overgrowing the creations and that the art environment was in danger to fall into ruins.
 Currently (2018) the situation is the same (Both articles are not available on the internet anymore).

 *Also in OEE-texts the translation of an article (2009) by the architect Jean-Marc Huygen.
 This article is a plea to save the site as an example of how re-employment of the waste of society can contribute to durability.